Fascinating Facts About Small-Yellow-Birds You Should Know

 Bananaquit perched on branch with black upperparts, yellow underparts, and curved white-striped bill

-The Bananaquit Is A Lesser-known But Equally Fascinating Small Yellow Bird Found Mostly In The Caribbean Central America And Parts Of South America.
+The Bananaquit Is A Lesser Known But Equally Fascinating Member Of The Small Yellow Birds Found Mostly In The Caribbean Central America And Parts Of South America.
 Its Plumage Is Striking With A Bright Yellow Belly Black Back And A Sharp White Eyebrow Line.
-Though Tiny In Size It’s A Bold And Active Bird That Often Visits Gardens Especially Where Nectar Feeders Are Available.
-In Fact It’s One Of The Few Non Hummingbirds That Frequently Drinks Nectar.
+Though Tiny In Size It Is A Bold And Active Bird That Often Visits Gardens Especially Where Nectar Feeders Are Available.
+In Fact It Is One Of The Few Non Hummingbirds That Frequently Drinks Nectar.

-This Bird Has Adapted Perfectly To Urban And Suburban Environments Becoming A Familiar Sight In Many Tropical Gardens.
+This Charming Species Has Adapted Perfectly To Urban And Suburban Environments Becoming A Familiar Sight In Many Tropical Gardens.
 Its Curved Bill Is Ideal For Sipping From Flowers Though It Also Feeds On Fruits And Insects.
 The Bananaquit Is Highly Adaptable Sometimes Building Its Nest Near Human Homes And Returning To The Same Territories Year After Year.
-For Bird Watchers Traveling In The Caribbean It’s A Must See Species That Adds Color And Energy To Any Outing.
+For Bird Watchers Traveling In The Caribbean It Stands Out Among Other Small Yellow Birds Adding A Burst Of Energy To Every Outing.
+Watching These Small Yellow Birds Dart Among Blossoms Is Like Seeing Sunshine Come Alive.

 Canada Warbler